 She looked at him and realized they’d been thinking the same thing.
 “Now what?” she said.
 “We’re too old for show and tell, and it’s too big for an average living area.”

 Allon stared at it.
 His brain was turning, she had seen it enough.
 “The cliffs on the short peninsula,” he said.
 “At the base there’s some foliage it can be hidden in, and it’s not accessible from the land.
 No one will ever find it.”

 He shook his head.
 “I don’t know.
 I think, after we’ve examined it enough, we’ll tell everyone.”
 He stopped again and looked at her.
 “But not until we’ve examined it… enough.”

 They hid it in the thick underbrush then took some time to examine the thing a little closer.
 It was completely foreign to both of them and Ariella convinced herself that it had to come from Arian.
 There wasn’t anything in all the thousand islands as mysterious as this.
 “What do you think it is?” she said.

 Allon hesitated and looked as perplexed as she felt.
 “I don’t know.
 This stuff it’s made of...
 I’ve never seen anything like it.
 It’s so hard and cold.
 What do you suppose this means?”
 He pointed at some markings.
 Writing obviously, but not in any language they had seen.

 “I don’t know.
 Maybe...”
 She suddenly realized the time.
 “Oh my god, we’ve got to get the skiff back.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, David LaPianaWrite a Review